Page speed happens to be an important factor in determining the overall user experience of a website.

 7. Optimize your ads

-If you are using advertisements on your WordPress website, make sure that these are optimised to have the minimal script and the maximum exposure.
+If you are using advertisements on your WordPress website, make sure that these are optimised to have a minimal script and maximum exposure.

 Optimizing your website ads will also ensure that you generate the maximum revenue from them.